craftingcity/The-Known-World/Game Notes/NPCs/ala Alaturmen/Weak Power/Combine Citizens/Srioh.md

 Second Hand of [[Baron Filip]].

-One of the greatest war-bards of our name.
+One of the greatest war-bards of our time.

 ## Location